 Monastero Santa Rosa

 As I detour from the shore into the mountains two things happen.
 A view for the gods opens on the horizon, revealing a coastline scene in its full.
 Only now can one appreciate the toughness of building a road in this setting.
 The second thing, a resting place for the gods.
 Monastero Santa Rosa.
-A seventeenth century edifice which was transformed into a boutique respite for the travelers.
+A seventeenth-century edifice which was transformed into a boutique respite for the travellers.
 Some say it boasts with the steepest, most vertical, call it precipitous, infinity pool on the whole coast.
 My advice is to have a look on your own.
 As I do right now, from a terrace, with an early morning glass of Limoncello.
-Not to further encourage myself for a drive, but to enjoy this very fine moment.
+Not to further encourage me for a drive, but to enjoy this very fine moment.
 Fine moments are rare.
 Let’s relish them while they last.
 All about fifteen minutes before I am urged back to the Maserati and continue my swift epiphany.
 A realization between man and machine.
 Something that in a place like Amalfi Coast has a meaning to be understood on the spot only.
-An unrivaled emotion.
+An unrivalled emotion.

 Svelte is the passing of Amalfi town, traffic traps are none at this very faint hour.
-I change to Sport setting, crescendo becomes more focused, the engine roar from four exhaust pipes substantially more wild.
-Under the bonnet is a diesel outputting 275 horse power and this has to be the finest engine of its kind ever created.
+I change to Sport setting, crescendo becomes more focused, the engine roar from four exhaust pipes substantially wilder.
+Under the bonnet is a diesel outputting 275 horsepower and this has to be the finest engine of its kind ever created.
 How gallantly, as it sits in a vehicle whose front-rear weight distribution scales at 49:51.
 Yet the Maserati Ghibli is much more than that, it is an event on its own, as long as there is dawn on the horizon, which needs to be chased away.